-Kaori Ishikawa assumed her assignment as Head of Office for UNFPA Mongolia CO on 20 November 2019.
-She comes with 20 years of extensive field experiences managing peace, humanitarian and development programmes as well as policy and advocacy work at regional and HQ level.
+Kaori Ishikawa assumed her assignment as Head of Office for UNFPA Mongolia CO on 20 November 2018.
+She comes with 20 years of extensive experience managing peace, humanitarian and development programmes as well as policy and advocacy work in over 20 countries.

-In addition her experience with UNFPA, she has worked with UNEP and JOICFP (Japanese Organization for International Cooperation in Family Planning) in Japan.
+She has also worked with the United Nations Environment Programme (UNEP) and the Japanese Organization for International Cooperation in Family Planning (JOICFP) in Japan.

-Kaori is a national from Japan and holds diploma in Development Studies from University of East Anglia, UK and Master's degree in Women and Development from Institute of Social Studies in the Netherlands and MBA at Warwick Business School in UK.
-She is married with one daughter
+Kaori is a national from Japan and holds a Bachelor's degrees in Sociology, with specialization on social welfare policy on aging population from Ritsumeikan University, Japan, a Diploma in Development Studies from the University of East Anglia, UK and a Master's degree in Women and Development from Institute of Social Studies in the Netherlands and a Master of Business Administration at Warwick Business School in the UK.
+She is married with one daughter.

 Representative & Head of UNIDO’s Regional Office for China, the Democratic People’s Republic of Korea, and Mongolia